 Quick Answer

-You’ve just had wisdom teeth removal, and you’re wondering what you can and can’t do during recovery.
-The short answer on soda: No, wait at least 48 to 72 hours before drinking any carbonated beverage.
+You’ve just had wisdom teeth removal and you’re wondering what you can and can’t do during recovery.
+The short answer on soda: no — wait at least 48 to 72 hours before drinking any carbonated beverage.
 Carbonation, acidity, and sugar can all disrupt the blood clot protecting your extraction socket, leading to a painful condition called dry socket.
-This guide covers the full recovery picture, including what to eat, what to drink, how to manage pain and swelling, and exactly when it’s safe to return to normal activities.
+This guide covers the full recovery picture: what to eat, what to drink, how to manage pain and swelling, and exactly when it’s safe to return to normal.

 What Are Wisdom Teeth?